machielg/sparkle-test/README.md

-# pyspark-testing
+# Sparkle Test Library
-Behave BDD and Unit testing utilities for easy
+Behave BDD and Unit testing utilities for easy and fast tests in pyspark